-- (i) the industrial agreement charge in Table 18, corresponding to the applicable risk index determined by the Corporation, as varied under clause 5 of this schedule; and - (ii) the charge in Table 19 and the charge corresponding to the threat level (determined by the Corporation) in Table 20 for the total mass of waste substances discharged that are in excess of the domestic equivalent for waste substance concentrations, as varied under clause 5 of this schedule. - 3.2 For the purpose of clauses 3.1(a)(ii) and 3.1(b)(ii) of this schedule, a reference to "domestic equivalent for waste substance concentrations" is a reference to average concentrations of that substance over time and/or volume of discharge, determined in accordance with the Trade Waste Policy. - 3.3 The maximum price that may be levied by the Corporation for the total waste substance concentrations in excess of the acceptance standard in Tables 19 and 20 is: - (a) from the Commencement Date to 30 June 2006 the corresponding charge in those tables; and - (b) for each Period from 1 July 2006 to 30 June 2009 - the corresponding charge in those tables, as varied under clause 5 of this schedule, doubled and applied to the entire mass of the substance discharged that is in excess of the domestic equivalent (rather than only to the amount that is in excess of the acceptance standard, excluding sulphate.
+- (i) the industrial agreement charge in Table 18, corresponding to the applicable risk index determined by the Corporation, as varied under clause 5 of this schedule; and - (ii) the charge in Table 19 and the charge corresponding to the threat level (determined by the Corporation) in Table 20 for the total mass of waste substances discharged that are in excess of the domestic equivalent for waste substance concentrations, as varied under clause 5 of this schedule. - 3.2 For the purpose of clauses 3.1(a)(ii) and 3.1(b)(ii) of this schedule, a reference to "domestic equivalent for waste substance concentrations" is a reference to average concentrations of that substance over time and/or volume of discharge, determined in accordance with the Trade Waste Policy. - 3.3 [The maximum price that may be levied by the Corporation for the total waste substance concentrations in excess of the acceptance standard in Tables 21 and 22 is: - (a) from the Commencement Date to 30 June 2006 the corresponding charge in those tables; and - (b) for each Period from 1 July 2006 to 30 June 2009 the corresponding charge in those tables as varied under clause 5 of this schedule, are to be doubled and applied to the entire mass of the substance discharged that is in excess of the domestic equivalent (rather than only to the amount that is in excess of the acceptance standard, excluding sulphate.]
+[SWC to provide further information on the application of this clause]

-- 3.4 If the Corporation determines that a substance is either a critical substance or an over capacity substance, (in accordance with the Trade Waste Policy), then: - (a) from the Commencement Date to 30 June 2006 - the charges in Tables 19 and 20; and - (b) for each Period from 1 July 2006 to 30 June 2009 the charges in Tables 19 and 20, as varied under clause 5 of this schedule, are to be multiplied by the charging rate multiplier in Table 21, and applied to so much of the mass of the substance that is 1.5 times in excess of the Industrial Customer's long term average daily mass (LTADM), as defined in the Corporation's Trade Waste Policy.
+- 3.4 [If the Corporation determines that a substance is either a critical substance or an over capacity substance, (in accordance with the Trade Waste Policy), then: - (a) from the Commencement Date to 30 June 2006 the charges in Tables 19 and 20; and - (b) for each Period from 1 July 2006 to 30 June 2009 the charges in Tables 19 and 20 as varied under clause 5 of this schedule, are to be multiplied by the charging rate multiplier in Table 21, and applied to the mass of the substance that is 1.5 times in excess of the Industrial Customer's long term average daily mass (LTADM), as defined in the Corporation's Trade Waste Policy.
 (This is in addition to the charges that apply to the mass of the substance that is equal to or less than the customer's LTADM).
+[SWC to provide further information on the application of this clause]

-3.5 For the avoidance of doubt, where applicable, both of clauses 3.3 and 3.4 of this schedule may apply to determine the charge payable for a particular substance.
+3.5 For the avoidance of doubt, a charge may be adjusted in accordance with both clauses 3.3 and 3.4 of this schedule.